phpMv/ubiquity/docs/quickstart.rst

 Route
 -----
-The routing is defined with the annotation ``@route`` and is not done in a file of configuration: |br|
+The routing is defined with the annotation ``@route`` and is not done in a configuration file: |br|
-it's a design choice.
+it's a design choice. |br|
 The **automated** parameter set to **true** allows the methods of our class to be defined as sub routes of the main route ``/hello``.

 .. code-block:: php
+   :linenos:
+   :caption: app/controllers/DefaultController.php

 	namespace controllers;
 	 /**
 	 * Controller DefaultController